JotaroS/jotaro-homepage-hugo/content/home/about.md

 [[honors.awards]]
   name = "HATAKEYAMA award"
-  description = "Japan Society of Mechanical Engineering, Best Student Award" year = 2014
+  description = "Japan Society of Mechanical Engineering, the Best Student Award" year = 2014

 # List your qualifications (such as academic degrees).